 For authentication tokens, you can use either a personal access token or a service account token.
 A personal token works for one-off scenarios, but for regular operations you should use a service account token.
 In Scalr, service account tokens can be obtained from the IAM section under service accounts.

-When using a remote operations backend like Scalr or Terraform Cloud, your state is stored encrypted.
-However, for mission-critical infrastructure you may want additional backups in a location of your choice.
+When you use a remote operations backend like Scalr or Terraform Cloud, your state is stored encrypted.
+But for mission-critical infrastructure you may want extra backups in a location of your choice.

 The simplest backup approach is pulling a specific state file down locally.
 Ensure your remote backend configuration is correct, then run: